-In compliance with National and State WHS Regulations, conduct a risk assessment to ensure that the welder and people working nearby, are protected from exposure to fume from welding and welding-related processes (including thermal cutting, gouging etc.).
-The following actions should be considered in the risk assessment:
+Conduct a risk assessment, and in compliance with National and State WHS Regulations, identify the hazards and controls required (see Guideline 1) to ensure that the welder and people working nearby, are protected from exposure to fume from welding and welding-related processes (including thermal cutting, gouging etc.).
+See Appendix A for an example self-audit form to assist in identifying the hazards associated with weld fume.
+Control measures are discussed in Guideline 2.

+The following actions, based on the hierarchy of controls, should be considered: